ArcovanBreda/CEConvDL2/blogpost.md

   *Figure X: Accuracy over test-time value shift for hue equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (value) Equivariant networks, and jitter indicates training time hue augmentation. ([source](CEConv/plot_fig9_hue.py))*
 </div>

 As expected, naively shifting the kernel does not work.
-In Fig X, there is a clear peak for the both the CE-ResNet 18 and the baseline model the 0° hue shift angle, and the further the hue is shifted from the image’s original values, the worse the models performance gets.
+In Fig X, there is a clear peak for both the CE-ResNet 18 and the baseline model the 0° hue shift angle, and the further the hue is shifted from the image’s original values, the worse the models' performance gets.
 Additionally, it can be seen that when training with a hue jitter data augmentation, the model is expressive enough to perform robustly over the entire hue spectrum.
 However, the performance of the CE-ResNet 18 still does not excel over its baseline counterpart.
 The fact that this doesn’t achieve hue shift equivariance is due to the fact that we can not simply utilize this kernel as though it were an image.
 This brings a host of inconsistencies with it, for example, applying the hue shift on the weights directly acts more as an added bias than a rotation of the hue.
 Moreover, weights that are negative get mapped to a high hue value after applying the modulus operation rather than a low one.
 Thus, while it was an interesting experiment it has no merits.

 **Shifting the Input Image -** The next experiment improves upon the naive hue shift of the kernel.
-For this experiment everything is identical to the previous one except for the fact the lifting convolution is now performed by creating an image stack of hue shifted image instead.
+For this experiment, everything is identical to the previous one except for the fact the lifting convolution is now performed by creating an image stack of hue-shifted images instead.

 <div align="center">
   <img src="blogpost_imgs/hsv_hue_shift_img.jpg" alt="Results of HSV space hue equivariance, when lifting operation is performed by hue shifting the input image" width="70%">